01-edu/public/subjects/rot13/README.md

 ### Instructions

-Write a program that takes a `string` and displays it, replacing each of its letters by the letter 13 spaces ahead in alphabetical order.
+Write a program that takes a `string` and displays it, replacing each of its letters by the letter 13 spots ahead in alphabetical order.

 - 'z' becomes 'm' and 'Z' becomes 'M'.
 The case of the letter stays the same.